-That said, our guide will only focus on the Russell T. Davies reboot series (starting in 2005) – since the copious amount of content in the classic series could be pretty daunting for most viewers who are new to Who.
+That said, our guide will only focus on the modern series (starting in 2005) – since the copious amount of content in the classic chapter could be pretty daunting for most viewers who are new to Who.
 We recommend that interested viewers follow our guide and then, if they’re up for it, go all the way back to the beginning of the franchise with Season 1, Episode 1: “An Unearthly Child” (1963) – which featured the first, and grumpiest, iteration of The Doctor (played by William Hartnell).

 Most Doctor Who fans agree that the first episode of the 2005 Russell T. Davies reboot is not a prime example of Doctor Who at its best – and could be off-putting to viewers who are testing out the show for the first time.
 As a result, we’ve selected three Doctor Who episodes that offer a good sample of what potential viewers can expect from the series – without spoiling too many of the larger story arcs and twists.

-That said, as Matt Smith recently mentioned while talking about season seven of the series, Doctor Who is about “evolution and regeneration.”
+That said, as Matt Smith once mentioned while talking about season 7 of the series, Doctor Who is about “evolution and regeneration.”
 Anyone even remotely familiar with the show knows that The Doctor changes form (and actors) from time to time and companions come and go every few seasons.
-For that reason, our featured episodes will contain mild spoilers for the timing of certain Doctor and companion exits but nothing that will undermine the moments when they actually happen.
+For that reason, our featured episodes will contain mild SPOILERS for the timing of certain Doctor and companion exits but nothing that will undermine the moments when they actually happen.

-For viewers who aren’t overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below our top three Doctor Who indoctrination episodes.
-Each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show – without the need for a lengthy canon rundown (or major overarching spoilers).
+For viewers who aren’t overly-concerned about having a vague timeframe for when a new Doctor might be en route or when a companion might leave the series, below are three Doctor Who indoctrination episodes.
+This isn’t to say that these three episodes are the best but each one will, for the most part, provide a solid standalone story experience and should help prospective Doctor Who viewers get a sense of the show – without the need for a lengthy canon rundown or, more importantly, overarching series spoilers.